Published: 2026-05-23

 The best way to approach this is to work from the note itself.
 In other words, creating the note becomes the central activity, and the task naturally emerges from the act of taking notes.
 Whatever you do, start with a note -- either a new, empty one or within an appropriate existing section.

-Effective note-taking is a skill -- it takes practice, learning, and consistent effort to develop.
-In a corporate environment, it also requires leadership support -- both to recognize its value, create the time and space for it to happen, and set the expectation and hold team members accountable for creating it.
+Effective documentation depends on good note-taking.
+It takes practice, learning, and consistent effort to develop.
+In a corporate environment, it also requires leadership support to recognize its value, create the time and space for it to happen, set the expectation, and hold team members accountable for creating it.

 No Shortcuts